TIGNUM/SwiftChart/README.md

 For code, aim to keep lines to 120 characters but let Xcode soft wrap the text.
 For comments, please hard wrap at 120 characters.

-# Synx

-Please use [Synx](https://github.com/venmo/synx) to ensure that the project file structure matches Xcode's groups.
-This makes it easier to navigate the project through GitHub's web interface.
-Once installed you can run Synx by `cd`ing into the projects root and running:

-`synx qot.xcodeproj`

 # Project Structure

 We are aiming to use a combination of the [coordinator pattern](http://khanlou.com/2015/10/coordinators-redux/) and MVVM with reactive view models.
 Coordinators should be lightweight and manage the setting up and flow between view controllers including applying transitions through `UIPresentationController`s etc. They act as glue resulting in decoupled view controllers.